10 Best Sites For Hiring Cheap Freelance Writers

 The problem with using Upwork to hire writers is that the quality varies greatly.
 You have to invest a lot of time and effort in defining your precise content writing needs and use complex filters to narrow down the writers available with the right credentials and within budget.

 All of ContentFly’s writers are rigorously vetted.
 Before acceptance they undergo pre-tests of fluency and research accuracy, and their ability to write for a specific purpose in the appropriate tone.
 All have English as their natural language.
-For a fixed rate fee of just $313/month you'll get 4000 words that you can divide into as many articles as you want and you can be confident of the quality.
+Usage-based pricing means you only pay for the content you need, and the risk-free trial offers a full refund up to your first 4,000 words, no questions asked.

 ContentFly offers your brief exclusively to a selected pool of accredited writers.
 Because writers accept the jobs they’re most expert in and only ones where they know they can meet the deadline, turn-around time is extremely fast.
 A distinguishing feature of the ContentFly service is that in the unlikely event that content doesn’t perfectly meet or exceed your expectations, you can have virtually unlimited revisions with no further cost.